 Today is not only Mother’s Day but it’s also my mom’s birthday and therefore I baked a cake!
 Since my mom doesn’t like chocolate (yes, I know… I don’t understand it either, haha) I made a vegan coconut cake because she loves coconut as much as I do.
 Unfortunately, my mom doesn’t live close (actually over 7500 km away), so this cake is rather symbolic.
-I know she will still appreciate this little gesture and I am sure she knows how much I love her!
+I know she will still appreciate this little gesture, and I am sure she knows how much I love her!

-Vegan, Gluten-Free Coconut Cake
+Gluten Free Coconut Cake

 This coconut cream cake is, of course, plant-based, and also gluten-free.
 I used a combination of rice flour and oat flour, however, I am pretty sure that you could also use a gluten-free all-purpose flour blend.
-And if you aren’t gluten-free, you can try using all purpose flour or spelt flour.
+And if you aren’t gluten-free, you can try using all-purpose flour or spelt flour.
 Please note, that I haven’t made this cake with any other flour combination, so I cannot guarantee that the result will be the same!

 If you follow me on Instagram or already subscribed to my blog newsletter, you will know that I share vegan recipes which are, most of the time, pretty healthy!
 I try to avoid refined sugar, gluten, and oil (or vegan butter) because I just don’t feel good when I consume any of these ingredients.

 Sweet Potato Frosting

 Yes, that’s right, this vegan coconut cream cake contains sweet potatoes!
-I used Japanese sweet potatoes which have white flesh.
+I used Japanese sweet potatoes that have white flesh.
 Here they are called “batata” and they are totally different from orange sweet potatoes.
 What is the difference between white (Japanese) and orange sweet potatoes?
 Well, Japanese sweet potatoes are much drier (they contain more starch) and they are a little bit sweeter than orange ones.
 They are simply perfect to use in desserts!

 I cannot tell you how much I love the frosting which I made with the Japanese sweet potatoes.
-It totally reminds me of Raffaello, the almond/coconut candy which was my absolute favorite before I went vegan!
+It totally reminds me of Raffaello, the almond/coconut candy which was my absolute favorite (besides Bounty) before I went vegan!
 The cream tastes almost the same, I am not kidding!

-How To Make A Vegan Coconut Cake?
+How To Make Vegan Coconut Cake?

-First, you need to peel, chop and boil the Japanese sweet potatoes until fork tender.
+- First, peel, chop and boil the Japanese sweet potatoes until fork tender.
 For this recipe, you will need 340 grams of cooked sweet potato (about 1 medium Japanese sweet potato or two small ones).

-While the cake is in the oven, you can prepare the frosting.
+- While the cake is in the oven, you can prepare the frosting.
 It’s super easy, as you need to simply process all frosting ingredients in your blender until smooth and creamy.